-S. WHIPPLE ST. WATER PROJECT PROJECT DESCRIPTION
+WATER PROJECT PROJECT DESCRIPTION

-Project: The Department of Water Management will soon be installing 1,324 feet of 8-inch water main in S. Whipple Street, from W. 51st Street to W. 53rd Street.
+Project: The Department of Water Management will soon be installing 954 feet of 8-inch water main in E. 102nd Street, from S. State Street to S. Michigan Avenue.

-Reason: The old pipe dates back to 1912 and needs to be replaced.
+Reason: The old main dates back to 1912 and needs to be replaced.

-Timing: We will begin installing the new water main shortly, and expect the job to be completed in late July 2014.
-This includes restoration.
+Timing: We will begin installing the new water main shortly, and expect the work to be completed in December.
+Final restoration will follow in the spring of 2015.
 Dates may change depending on weather and other factors.
 If there is any appreciable change, we will notify you.

-Traffic: We will allow traffic to flow on S. Whipple Street outside of our working hours.
+Traffic: We will allow traffic to flow outside of our working hours.
 When we are working in the street, we have to close it to traffic for reasons of safety.
 You will always be able to reach your home or business, even if it means putting a metal plate in place.
 Outside of working hours, a lane will be left open for local traffic only.